William M. Branham: Early ministry

 Branham took over leadership of Roy Davis's Jeffersonville church in 1934, after Davis was arrested again and extradited to stand trial.
 Sometime during March or April 1934, the First Pentecostal Baptist Church was destroyed by a fire and Branham's supporters at the church helped him organize a new church in Jeffersonville.
 At first Branham preached out of a tent at 8th and Pratt street, and he also reported temporarily preaching in an orphanage building.

 By 1936, the congregation had constructed a new church on the same block as Branham's tent, at the corner of 8th and Penn street.
 The church was built on the same location reported by the local newspaper as the site of his June 1933 tent campaign.
 Newspaper articles reported the original name of Branham's new church to be the Pentecostal Tabernacle.
 The church was officially registered with the City of Jeffersonville as the Billie Branham Pentecostal Tabernacle in November 1936.
 Newspaper articles continued to refer to his church as the Pentecostal Tabernacle until 1943.
 Branham served as pastor until 1946, and the church name eventually shortened to the Branham Tabernacle.
 The church flourished at first, but its growth began to slow.
 Because of the Great Depression, it was often short of funds, so Branham served without compensation.

 Branham continued traveling and preaching among Pentecostal churches while serving as pastor of his new church.
-Branham obtained a truck and had it painted with advertisements for his healing ministry which he toured in.
 In September 1934, he traveled to Mishawaka, Indiana where he was invited to speak at the Pentecostal Assemblies of Jesus Christ (PAJC) General Assembly meetings organized by Bishop G. B. Rowe.
-Branham was "not impressed with the multi-cultural aspects of the PAJC as it was contrary to the dogmas advanced by his friends in the Ku Klux Klan."